deNBI/2024_BioHackathon_DE_SPE/paper.md

 # Acknowledgements

 We acknowledge support by de.NBI - the German Network for Bioinformatics Infrastructure and the de.NBI BioHackathon Germany 2024.
-This work was supported by the de.NBI Cloud within the German Network for Bioinformatics Infrastructure (de.NBI), de.KCD the German Competence Center Cloud Technologies for Data Management and Processing and ELIXIR-DE (Forschungszentrum Jülich and W-de.NBI-001, W-de.NBI-004, W-de.NBI-008, W-de.NBI-010, W-de.NBI-013, W-de.NBI-014, W-de.NBI-016, W-de.NBI-022).
+This work was supported by the de.NBI Cloud within the German Network for Bioinformatics Infrastructure (de.NBI) and ELIXIR-DE (Forschungszentrum Jülich and W-de.NBI-001, W-de.NBI-004, W-de.NBI-008, W-de.NBI-010, W-de.NBI-013, W-de.NBI-014, W-de.NBI-016, W-de.NBI-022) and de.KCD the German Competence Center Cloud Technologies for Data Management and Processing (FKZ 16DKZ2072D).

 # References